Phil Graham: Involvement in politics

 While running the Washington Post and other parts of the Post Company, Graham played a backstage role in national and local politics.
+Graham was part of the informal but influential Georgetown Set of Cold War liberals.

 In 1954, Graham was the leading force behind the founding of the Federal City Council, a highly influential group of business, civic, education, and other leaders interested in economic development in Washington, D.C.

 In 1960, he helped persuade his friend John F. Kennedy to take Lyndon Johnson on his ticket as the vice presidential candidate, talking frequently to both during the 1960 Democratic National Convention in Los Angeles, California.
 During the 1960 campaign, he wrote the drafts for several speeches that Johnson gave.
 After Kennedy and Johnson were elected in November, he successfully lobbied for the appointment of Douglas Dillon as Secretary of the Treasury, and frequently discussed other appointments with Kennedy.
 In the years after Kennedy's inauguration, he wrote occasional drafts of speeches, primarily for Johnson, but also for the President and for Robert F. Kennedy.

 In 1961, Kennedy named Graham to serve as an incorporator for the Communications Satellite Corporation, known as COMSAT, a joint venture between the private sector and government for satellite communications.
 In October 1961, he was appointed chairman of the group.